BYUcs236ta/cs236_Decker_Goodrich/Lab3.md

 ---
 ### Part 0 - Recap
 1. Thus far we have taken a .txt file and turned it into a vector of "Tokens".
 We then took that vector and verified that the code is valid.
 We then used those tokens to create a `DatalogProgram` object.
 2. This is a really cool project.
 After you finish with project 3 you will have a complete programming language (We will add more functionality in projects 4 and 5).
 A programming language needs 2 things Syntax and Meaning.
-Projects 1, 2a, 2b defined the syntax and Projects 3, 4, and 5 will define the meaning.
+Projects 1 and 2 defined the syntax and Projects 3, 4, and 5 will define the meaning.

 ---
 ### Part 1 - What is a relation